 - DBA name

 Depending on your bank’s requirement, you might need to provide various pieces of information to establish a business bank account.
-Check with your bank to find out what their requirements are for opening a business bank account.
+When researching your banking options, make sure you know what each’s requirements are for opening a business bank account.

-Documentation can also vary depending on your type of business structure.
-Check out what type of documents you need to provide, broken down by business structure.
+The documents you need can vary depending on your type of business structure.
+Check out what type of documents you need to provide, broken down by business entity.

 - SSN or EIN